dabadav/BioMol-Project/README.md

   > Then we transform the translated nucleotide sequence "contig.fa" to protein with blastx, in this step we generate a "tioblast.fa" containing the putative proteins.

-- **sequences comparison** Compare them with the annotated protein in Ensembl database

-  - To obtain the multiple alignment we will use the simple MSA option from T-coffee software (http://tcoffee.crg.cat/).
-Which software do you think is more accurate?

 #### Functionally characterization of the predicted proteins